dma-graveyard/MaritimeCloudPortalTestbed/README.md

     ./node_modules/.bin/protractor ./src/test/specs/cucumber.conf.js

+## Deploy

+### Prepare deployment GIT project

+To get the WAR-file moved onto the target server (AWS) we use a git repository as middle station.

+Clone the deployment project https://github.com/dma-dk/enav-appsrv

+Copy your prepared WAR-file into the folder enav-appsrv/mc_portal/.
+Eg.

+     mv *.war enav-appsrv/mc_portal/

+Commit og push

+### Install and launch on target AWS server

+Log on to server, fetch new version and restart the application

+    ssh enav@appsrv.e-navigation.net
+    cd enav-appsrv/mc_portal
+    git pull
+    ./portal.sh stop
+    ./portal.sh start

+Follow the startup process with

+    tail –f portal.log

+Once up-n-running the result can be seen from the link below

+### [Maritime Cloud Portal Demo] (http://portal.maritimecloud.net/app/index.html)

 ## Launch

 The build produces a executable .war-file in the /target folder.
 The application can be launched with: